 This faux braid is crafted from numerous topsy tails, but it looks like a real braided Mohawk, which is on-trend right now.

-Feel romantic?
+Considering romantic updos for short hair?
 Then opt for this airy and soft wavy hairstyle that boasts plenty of volume and texture.

 Make your straight hair look sleek, yet scenic with this exceptional updo, incorporating a French braid to accentuate the nape of the neck.